 About Us

-Hi there, my name is Chris and I started The Local Marketing Agency in 2021.
+Here I am again!
+Hi, my name is Chris and I started The Local Marketing Agency in 2021.
 I won’t bore you with my covid-19 story, but I found myself at a bit of crossroads.
 Here’s the short version.

 With over 15 years’ experience in digital marketing, I decided to train as a teacher in 2019.
 A secondary teacher, teaching geography.
 For a mix of reasons I decided within the training year that teaching is not for me.
 I have enormous respect for those who teach, I just felt like I would be doing the children a disservice.
 So, what to do?